umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-03-06 Subset-sum redux

+Given a list of integers S and a target number k, write a function that returns a subset of S that adds up to k.
+If such a subset cannot be made, then return null.

+Integers can appear more than once in the list.
+You may assume all numbers in the list are positive.

+For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.

+### 2020-03-05 Topological sorting

+Given an unordered list of flights taken by someone, each represented as (origin, destination) pairs, and a starting airport, compute the person's itinerary.
+If no such itinerary exists, return null.
+If there are multiple possible itineraries, return the lexicographically smallest one.
+All flights must be used in the itinerary.

+For example, given the list of flights `[('SFO', 'HKO'), ('YYZ', 'SFO'), ('YUL', 'YYZ'), ('HKO', 'ORD')]` and starting airport 'YUL', you should return the list `['YUL', 'YYZ', 'SFO', 'HKO', 'ORD']`.

+Given the list of flights `[('SFO', 'COM'), ('COM', 'YYZ')]` and starting airport 'COM', you should return null.

+Given the list of flights `[('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')]` and starting airport 'A', you should return the list `['A', 'B', 'C', 'A', 'C']` even though `['A', 'C', 'A', 'B', 'C']` is also a valid itinerary.
+However, the first one is lexicographically smaller.

+### 2020-03-04 Finding unique

+Given an array of integers where every integer occurs three times except for one integer, which only occurs once, find and return the non-duplicated integer.

+For example, given `[6, 1, 3, 3, 3, 6, 6]`, return 1.
+Given `[13, 19, 13, 13]`, return 19.

+Do this in O(N) time and O(1) space.

 ### 2020-03-03 Conway's Game of Life

 Conway's Game of Life takes place on an infinite two-dimensional board of square cells.
 Each